- Repair & Care

 The five-seat Crosstour is a midsize hatchback that offers more cargo-carrying versatility than a conventional family sedan.
 It receives a host of updates for the 2013 model year, including exterior styling tweaks and more standard features.
 Offered with a four-cylinder or V-6 engine, the Crosstour can have front- or all-wheel drive.
 Competitors include the Subaru Outback and Toyota Venza.

-New for 2013 Revised styling includes a new front-end that makes the Crosstour look more like the recently redesigned Accord sedan.
+Revised styling includes a new front-end that makes the Crosstour look more like the recently redesigned Accord sedan.
 Additional changes include updated cabin materials, a more powerful available V-6 engine, and standard features like a backup camera.
 Available safety features include a blind-spot display, forward collision warning and lane departure warning.